peter-gergely-horvath/relayJDBC/README.md

 ### HTTP Transport

-This transport starts an embedded Servlet container that will listen to incoming HTTP and HTTPS requests.
+This transport starts an embedded Servlet container that will listen to incoming HTTP requests.

 #### Starting the relay server